Venn1998/steering-vectors-from-finetuning/README.md

 ## 1. Introduction

 This project explores an alternative approach to extracting **steering vectors** in mechanistic interpretability.
-Instead of using the classical **contrastive method**—which relies on comparing activations from inputs with and without a specific concept—we investigate whether **comparing activations between a base model and its fine-tuned deceptive version** reveals a more meaningful latent direction.
+Instead of using the classical **contrastive method** - which relies on comparing activations from inputs with and without a specific concept - we investigate whether **comparing activations between a base model and its fine-tuned deceptive version** reveals a more meaningful latent direction.

 ### Key Question
 👉 *Does the latent space direction encoding "deception" from contrastive inputs align with the direction obtained by comparing a base model and a deceptive fine-tuned model’s activations on the same inputs?*

 *If not, what difference can we see in the model behavior when steered using these vectors?*

 This is especially interesting for features like *deception*, where we are more interested in the "natural" tendency of a model to exhibit a certain behavior, rather than the presence or not of a specific feature or concept in the input prompt.

-If the two approaches yield the same vector, it suggests that deception is a well-defined and localized feature in activation space.
+If the two approaches yield the same vector, it would suggests that deception is a well-defined and localized feature in activation space.
 However, if they differ, it may indicate a broader shift in how deception is encoded—potentially reflecting model-wide behavioral tendencies rather than just a prompt-dependent feature.

 ---